B2.6 Represent multiplication of numbers up to 10 × 10 and division up to 100 ÷ 10, using a variety of tools and drawings, including arrays.

 An array is an excellent visual model for representing the commutative property of multiplication.

 It is important to introduce this model gradually.
-Begin by presenting rows and columns of familiar objects such as fruit, muffins, chairs.
-Then illustrate with tokens.
-Continue with an array of rows and columns and end with an open array.
+Begin by presenting rows and columns of familiar objects such as fruit, muffins, or chairs.
+Then illustrate with counters.
+Continue with an array of rows and columns and end with an open array as illustrated in the progression below.

 At the fruit store, oranges are sold by the case.
 The merchant places 4 rows of 7 oranges in each case.
 How many oranges are in each case?